AA-Arnold/smart-brains/README.md

 the backend consists of an oak server, and the database being used is MongoDB.
 The app is hosted on heroku as well as on

 The part in this repo is the frontend.
-The repo for the backend is here.
+The repo for the backend is here [Link](https://github.com/AA-Arnold/deno-smart-brain-api).